oracle/oci-compute-classic-jenkins-plugin/README.md

 ## Compatibility
 1. The plugin is tested on minimum Jenkins version 1.625.3, they may not work with versions early than 1.554.
 2. For Jenkins versions between 1.554 and 1.625, please make sure plugin 'bouncycastle API Plugin' has been pre-installed.
 This could be checked at 'Manage Jenkins' -> 'Manage Plugins' -> 'Installed' list, and could be found and installed from 'Available' list.
-For any questions on install/config these plugins, please contact <computecloud_plugin_dev_us_grp@oracle.com> for help.

 ## Installation
 You can install or update the plugin through Jenkins update center or manually.